Indiana’s Implied Consent Law: Refusal to Take a Blood, Breath, or Urine Test

 If you were involved in an accident or are arrested for OWI, can you refuse to submit to a portable breath test or chemical testing?

-By , Attorney
+By , Attorney · Thomas Jefferson School of Law

 Under Indiana's implied consent law, any person who operates a vehicle impliedly consents to submit to a chemical test of breath, blood, urine, and/or another bodily substance.
-Any person who operates a vehicle that was involved in a fatal accident or an accident involving serious bodily injury is deemed to have given consent to a portable breath test (PBT) and a chemical test.

-Consequences of Refusing a Test
+Consequences of Refusing a Breathalyzer or Other BAC Test in Indiana

 Consequences of refusing a test can include:

-• a driver's license suspension
+• driver's license suspension

 • ineligibility for specialized driving privileges

-• ineligibility for reinstatement of driving privileges if found not guilty of the OWI charge
+• ineligibility for reinstatement of driving privileges (if found not guilty of the OWI charge)

 • consecutive license suspensions